World Rowing Championships: Britain’s men’s eight retain title

 Sunny, breezy and fast conditions greeted the rowers on the final day of the eight-day regatta, with Britain contesting three of the seven medal races.

 But the rain started coming down as the men's eight race - the sport's blue-riband event - got under way at the Bosbaan rowing lake.

-That didn't bother the British crew of Nathaniel Reilly-O'Donnell, Matt Tarrant, Will Satch, Matt Gotrel, Pete Reed, Paul Bennett, Tom Ransley, Constantine Louloudis and cox Phelan Hill.
+That didn't bother the British crew of Nathaniel Reilly-O'Donnell, Matthew Tarrant, Will Satch, Matt Gotrel, Pete Reed, Paul Bennett, Tom Ransley, Constantine Louloudis and cox Phelan Hill.